Homeless in England

 Ready for anything, except cooking

-As the oldest child, Euphan found herself running the house, cleaning and managing the ration books.
+As the older child, Euphan found herself running the house, cleaning and managing the ration books.
 Lady Mary had no housekeeping skills, and must somehow have retained a cook during the War, as no one in the family knew how to.